 7 Simple Home Organization Tips

-Simple tips to add to your daily routine for a more organized life!
+Simple organization tips to add to your daily routine for a more organized life!

 Even though January (seemingly: the month of organization) has come to an end, I still wanted to share some of my favorite organization ideas and products with you.
 To me, the new year is a time that we can cleanse our homes of the things we no longer need, and organize the necessities.